-The National Park Foundation serves as a catalyst, resource, and national voice for local park charities, also known as Friends Groups, to protect and enhance America’s national parks for present and future generations.
-The Foundation believes that a continuum of philanthropic funding – from local to national – enhances its ability to protect the national parks; to connect all Americans with these treasured places and all they have to offer.
-This support aids in raising awareness for all the National Park Service does to enrich communities from coast to coast, and inspiring the next generation of park stewards.
+The National Park Foundation serves as a catalyst, resource, and national voice for local philanthropic park partners, also known as Friends Groups, to protect and enhance America’s national parks for present and future generations.
+The Foundation believes that a continuum of philanthropic funding – from local to national – enhances the ability to protect national parks and connects all Americans with these treasured places and all they offer.
+This support also raises awareness for all the National Park Service does to enrich communities from coast to coast and inspires the next generation of park stewards.

 What is a Friends Group?

-How Does the National Park Foundation Work with Friends Groups?
+How Does the National Park Foundation Work with Friends Groups/Philanthropic Partners?

-- National Park Friends Alliance is an informal group of Friends Groups leaders who meet twice a year to discuss issues relevant to park philanthropy.
-The Foundation provides both technical and grant assistance.
+- National Park Friends Alliance is an informal network of Friends Groups leaders who meet twice a year to discuss issues relevant to park philanthropy.
+The Foundation provides both technical and financial support for these convenings.